SacrificialDove/SacrificialDove/README.md

 - I'm Eurasian—Danish and Chinese.
 Though I can only speak Danish and English
 - My birthdate : December 14th
-- Malleus Draconia riako, non-sharing
+- Malleus Draconia riako ( non-sharing )
 </details>

 <details>
 <summary> Before You Interact</summary>
 I have chronic loneliness & am diagnosed with Autism Spectrum Disorder.
 I won't be able to mention everything here.
 Please be respectful and use tone tags with me if possible. ​I am oftentimes disconnected from people and their emotions—and occasionally reality—even if we are close.
 I try my best to empathize, but I am legitimately mentally unwell.
 I have poor recollection and might not remember you or certain details well.
 I am frequently overwhelmed and become dysregulated easily for extended periods.
 I am generally fatigued due to masking, and I often spend time daydreaming or mindlessly wandering.
 I'm a clingy person and get easily attached, but I end up disengaging just as easily after a while.
-I like speaking about myself and things I find of interest, regardless of whether it's negative or positive.
+I like speaking about myself and topics of interest, regardless of whether it's negative or positive.
 If this displeases you, let me know.
 </details>

 <details>